 The educator preparation programs allow the prospective professional to specialize in such fields as Early Childhood and Childhood Education, Middle and High School Education (English, social studies, mathematics education, science education, and Teaching English to Speakers of Other LanguagesTESOL), counselor education, educational leadership, literacy studies (reading education), and special education.

-In addition, there are four graduate programs designed for applicants who seek certification as teacher of music, visual arts*, foreign language education, or health in schools.
-These programs are offered through the Music Department, Art Department,* Department of Languages and Literatures, and Department of Health Sciences in partnership with the School of Education.
+In addition, there are five graduate programs designed for applicants who seek certification as teacher of music, visual arts*, foreign language education, health, or students with speech and language disabilities (TSSLD) in schools.
+These programs are offered through the Music Department, Art Department,* Department of Languages and Literatures, Department of Health Sciences, and Department of Speech-Language-Hearing Sciences in partnership with the School of Education.

 The academic and education programs described in this Bulletin are designed to fulfill the requirements for New York State initial or professional certification.
 Students who graduate from an educator preparation program may apply for New York State initial or professional certification, contingent upon their credentials.